bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 ![image-20210425110822447](/Users/br20069521/Library/Application Support/typora-user-images/image-20210425110822447.png)

-## 3.1 Eircode Extraction
+## Eircode Extraction

 ![eircode](images/eircode.png)

-Eircodes are quite structured, so there should'nt be a need to normalise the address before extraction.
+Eircodes are quite structured, so there shouldn’t be a need to normalise the address before extraction.

-Threre are 139 eircode routing keys, so we will look for one of these plus 4 succeeding alphanumeric characters.
+There are 139 eircode routing keys, so we will look for one of these plus 4 succeeding alphanumeric characters.

 Eircode routing keys can be found here: https://www.autoaddress.ie/blog/autoaddressblog/2016/09/21/eircode-routing-keys

-### Create a funciton to extract an Eircode from an address
+### Extract an Eircode from an address

 First we will create some tests.